Surxe/ComputerGraphics/README.md

 **Navigating Asteroids**

 Create a 3D asteroid field where the camera gets blocked by asteroids and can shoot them down with projectiles

+## HW10
+**Spooky Forest**

+Create a 3D spooky forest with trees and rocks that block movement along with ambient, spot, point, and directional lighting